Jules3182/dotfiles/README.md

 Background Photo By [Zhaoli JIN](https://unsplash.com/photos/beige-and-black-lamp-on-green-tree-during-nighttime-e4I2ktXz5cA)

 (The background switcher button is in the top left corner, script can be found [here](https://github.com/Jules3182/dotfiles/blob/main/hyprland/.config/hypr/scripts/toggle_wallpaper.sh).
-I didn't feel like a full theme switcher would be needed, and the theming I have done works great for both so this was the perfect in between for me)
+I didn't feel like a full theme switcher would be needed, and the theming I have done works great for both so this was the perfect inbetween for me)

 ## Main Tools Used: